-This foundational course is designed to help students understand the origins and functions of the related fields of sport and health psychology.
-It will include a historical analysis of the creation of sport psychology, tracing its roots to exercise science and cognitive-behavioral therapy.
+MASH-539Introduction to Sport and Human Performance3 CreditsThis foundational course is designed to help students understand the origins and functions of the related fields of sport and health psychology.
+It will include a historical analysis of the creation of sport psychology, tracing its roots to exercise science and cognitivebehavioral therapy.
 Professional organizations focused on both areas will be discussed (e.g., Association for Applied Sport Psychology (AASP); U.S. Olympic Committee Sport Psychology & Mental Training Registry; American Psychological Association Division 47 Sport, Exercise & Performance Psychology).
 Issues that impact sport performance and health will be considered, such as personality, motivation, and stress.
 Topics will include group dynamics, leadership, and communication.
-Interventions to improve performance and health, arousal regulation, imagery, goal setting, self-monitoring, stress management, and problem solving will be reviewed.
+Interventions to improve performance and health, arousal regulation, imagery, goal setting, self-monitoring, stress management, and problem-solving will be reviewed.
 The impact of physical activity on health (e.g., obesity, smoking cessation) and mental health will also be considered.

-MASH-541 Cognitive-Behavioral Approaches in Sport and Health Psychology
+MASH-541 Cognition in Sport and Human Performance 3 Credits

 Prerequisite: MASH-539.
-Human performance enhancement, an area of education used to fine-tune the psychological well-being and precision of athletics and the health field, is examined utilizing a cognitive-behavioral perspective.
-An overview of cognitive and behavioral approaches to counseling is provided.
+Human performance enhancement, an area of education used to fine-tune the psychological well-being and precision of athletics and the health field, is examined utilizing a cognitive-behavioral and cognitive-affective perspective.
+Areas of emphasis will include attention, memory, knowledge, language, reasoning, problem-solving, the cognitive bases of affect and consciousness, human learning, and theories of motivation with a particular emphasis on sport and health.
+The relevance of these topics to counseling and change, as well as the possible impact of social issues on course topics, will also be examined.
 Emphasis will be placed on case formulation and development of cognitive and behavioral assessment and intervention skills.
-The cognitive-behavioral basis of sport and health enhancement will be emphasized.
 This course will focus on the examination of sport psychology skills (goal setting, imagery, relaxation training, etc.).
 Analysis of the relationship between thoughts, feelings, and behaviors and how to intervene to help clients will be highlighted.
 Experiential exercises such as role-play will facilitate student learning.
 The course will focus on populations with sport and health challenges (e.g., motivational challenges in athletes) as well as common clinical issues, such as depression and anxiety.
 By the end of the class, students will have tangible skills to create psychological skills training programs and will be able to help clients use cognitive-behavioral interventions to enhance performance and overall wellness.